max31337/my-portfolio/_posts/2025-08-29-geoscope-technical-assessment.md

 In an **internship technical assessment** I was tasked with building a simple IP lookup tool.
 I treated the 5‑day window as an opportunity to demonstrate end‑to‑end product thinking: user experience, infrastructure, security posture, and a clear roadmap.
 The result is **GeoScope**—a unified IP geolocation dashboard combining a Next.js 14 App Router frontend with an Express API in a single Vercel deployment.

+> Note: I completed and submitted this assessment even though I will likely decline the internship (no feasible remote option and the office location is impractical for commute).
+I still treated the brief professionally to demonstrate how I approach product delivery under tight time constraints.

 ## Scope & Time Constraints
 - Time available: **5 days** (design, implementation, polish, documentation)
 - Goal baseline: IP geolocation lookup + map